 We have several core on-going research projects as well as smaller projects that are done on an occasional basis.
 The specific mix of projects varies seasonally and from year-to-year.
 Many of them relate to the All Taxa Biodiversity Inventory (ATBI), a long-term study aimed at identifying and mapping all 80,000+ species in Great Smoky Mountains National Park.
 All of our projects are real research; the data students and volunteers collect are maintained and shared with park managers and scientists.

 If you haven’t already been involved in a citizen science project at Tremont, now is your chance!
-Pop Up As you’ll see, the time of year you will be at Tremont and the age of your students or group will affect which projects are most appropriate for your group.
+The time of year you will be at Tremont and the age of your students or group will affect which projects are most appropriate for your group.
 Some of the projects can be done with all your students, and some are most appropriate for a small, select group of budding scientists that need an extra challenge.
 Some of the projects can be done as a part of one of our regular lessons, and some can be done as entire lessons of their own.

 Click here to learn about our new teacher program: Citizen Science 2.0 in National Parks.
 Tremont Institute’s partnership with Great Smoky Mountains National Park will provide citizen science engagement for students and deliver professional development for teachers.
 Made possible thanks to a $1 million Veverka Family Foundation donation to the National Park Foundation’s Centennial Campaign for America’s National Parks.